 5.1.4.3.1.2 XML component

-The element that shall identify under which service policy the validation has to be conducted shall be the dsb:ServicePolicy element specified in clause 4.1.8.2 of [1].
+The element that shall identify under which service policy the validation has to be conducted shall be the dsb:ServicePolicy element specified in clause 4.1.8.2 of DSS-X core v2.0 [1].

 NOTE: The service policy is not the same as signature policy.
 The server defines the service policy, and one server may have different service policies offering different features to its clients.